hatonthecat/Math/README.md

 https://spectrum.ieee.org/alternative-for-gps

-Quantum sensors are reaching unprecedented levels of sensitivity and accuracy for use in potential applications such as detecting the magnetic fields of thoughts. https://spectrum.ieee.org/a-new-wearable-brain-scanner (This link is not an endorsement).
+"Quantum sensors are reaching unprecedented levels of sensitivity and accuracy for use in potential applications such as detecting the magnetic fields of thoughts." https://spectrum.ieee.org/a-new-wearable-brain-scanner (This link is not an endorsement).

 Mathematical models of the Mind's Eye(s)
 --